 Dextrin is a water-binding carbohydrate produced when amylase is active in bread dough.
 Dextrin is also a popular additive in soft bread itself as it binds water to produce a softer and more moist crumb.

-Of course, adding enzymes and products to bread recipes you’d not normally find in your kitchen cupboards, sounds scary.
+Of course, adding enzymes and ingredients you’d not normally find in your kitchen cupboard sounds scary.
 However, amylase is perfectly safe to eat.
-It already exists in flour and is also produced (at a low rate) by yeast cells.
-By adding malted barley flour to a recipe, you are just adding more of an existing ingredient.
+It already exists in flour and is also produced by yeast cells.
+By adding malted barley flour to a recipe, you are adding more of an existing ingredient.

 Every type of flour is different, depending on the wheat grown, its growing conditions and growth at the point of harvest.